GEOS270/Syllabus/index.md

 I am passionate about teaching Geographic Information Science and using Geographic Information Systems as a tool to address social and ecological justice issues.
 My principal aim this semester is to provide a holistic introduction to the study of Geographic Information Science and application of Geographic Information Systems.
 I use GIS extensively is my research on climate change in the wetland ecosystems.

-* For my PhD, I studied greenhouse gas exchange remote [Arctic Ecosystems](https://cdnsciencepub.com/doi/full/10.1139/as-2021-0034).
-* Now I am working for the [UBC Micrometeorology Lab](https://blogs.ubc.ca/saraknox/).
+* I also work as a Postdoc for the [UBC Micrometeorology Lab](https://blogs.ubc.ca/saraknox/).
 We study carbon balances in wetland ecosystems in the Metro Vancouver area.
   * If anyone is interested in micrometeorology and/or climate science, don't hesitate to reach out!